Janss Investment Company Building

+Background

 In 1929 the Janss Dome was the first building erected in the Mediterranean-themed Westwood Village.
 It housed the headquarters of the Janss Investment Company run by the Janss brothers, Edwin and Harold Janss, who were the developers of the village.
 The village was built as a shopping and cinema precinct to serve the adjacent University of California, Los Angeles (UCLA).
 The second floor of the Janss building was the first male dormitory for UCLA students.

-The Janss Dome was designed by the architectural firm of Allison & Allison, who also designed UCLA’s Royce Hall and Kerckhoff Hall.
+The Janss Dome was designed by the architectural firm of Allison & Allison, who also designed UCLA's Royce Hall and Kerckhoff Hall.
 Architectural features of the building include a high portico and arched windows with the main part of the building having an octagonal shape and being surmounted by its signature dome with its Moorish style aqua and white zig-zag pattern and gold leafing.
 Atop the dome is a cupola.
 This dome ranks alongside the white Spanish Revival/Moderne tower of the Fox Theater as an iconic landmark of Westwood Village.

 Around the beginning of the 1990s renowned architectural firm Morphosis adapted the dome for use as a clothing store by Contempo Casuals, and later it was occupied by a Wherehouse Music store.
 In 1998 restaurateur Michael Chow remodeled the interior for a Eurochow restaurant but had the time-honored aqua and white zig-zag on the rotunda painted over in white.
 This caused the Westwood Design Review Board to order that the dome be restored to its traditional decoration.
 The Janss Dome housed a Japanese restaurant, Yamato, until June 2016.